GuiferrSouza/inpux/docs/public-methods.md

 # Inpux `public methods`

-`setOptions(options):` Changes the option values.
+#### `setOptions(options)` Changes the option values.
 Calling this function will also automatically format the inpux with the new value
 ```js
 // Example of setOptions() usage